Mugen-Builders/cartesi-co-processor-tutorial/manually/running.md

 ## Step 1: Start your devnet

-Run the Cartesi Coprocessor Devnet Environment
+Run the Cartesi Coprocessor Devnet Environment.

 Clone the Cartesi Coprocessor repository: